rust-lang/book/second-edition/nostarch/chapter08.md

 This isn’t the exact signature that’s in the standard library; there `add` is defined using generics.
 Here, we’re looking at the signature of `add` with concrete types substituted for the generic ones, which is what happens when we call this method with `String` values.
-We'll be discussing generics in Chapter
+We’ll be discussing generics in Chapter
 10. This signature gives us the clues we need to understand the tricky bits of the `+` operator.